harjyoti12/clone-instagram/README.md

    - Ensure a seamless experience across various devices with a focus on responsive design.

-6. **Dark Mode:**
+6. **Dark Mode / Light Mode:**
-   - Introduce a dark mode option for users who prefer a darker interface.
+   - Introduce a dark mode / light mode toggel option for users who prefer a darker / lighter interface.

 These are just initial ideas, and the roadmap will be updated as the project evolves.
 Contributions and suggestions from the community are always welcome!